eclipsesource/tabris-js/doc/internal.md

 * `_supportsChildren`: Unless this is set to true, the instance will throw exceptions when attempting to append any children.
 * `_properties`: A map where the keys are all names of the natively supported properties, and the values determine how the property values are handled.
 For properties not in the list no `set` and `get` operations will be issued.
 * `_initProperties`: A map with key-value pairs that are added to any `create` operation for that type, bypassing all checks, encoding and `_setProperty` handler.
-* `_event`: A map where the keys are the names of all supported native events, and the value determines how the events are handled.
+* `_events`: A map where the keys are the names of all supported native events, and the value determines how the events are handled.
 (See list below.)
 For events that are not in the map no `listen` operations are issued.

 Valid values for the `_properties` map are: